 "As I grew older, I became pretty confused.
 At first I thought I was just a lesbian, but that didn't feel right.
 It took me a few years before I finally figured it out.
 The more I thought about it, the more I just kind of realised I was a guy.
 I felt comfortable with that.
 That's who I was.
 It's who I am now."

 "I always had guy friends, did guy things, and it just took a long time for it to all click together.
 It's not the kind of thing where you just wake up one day and say, 'Oh hey I want to live as the opposite sex.'
 It's a big, life-changing deal.
 You have to go through a lot of meetings with therapists, doctors, all kinds of things.
 But it's worth it because you don't have to lie or hide who you are anymore."

 "Now I'm living happily the way I want to live.
 As a regular guy.
 Being transgender isn't a part of who I am, it's just something I happen to be.
 On the inside I'm just a regular guy, just like all the other guys."

 "The only difference is that I look a little bit different.
 But everyone looks different, right?
 I'm just being who I was born to be!"

-Provides support to rural and regional Victorians who are gay, lesbian, bisexual and trans.
+- Wayout - Providing support to rural and regional Victorians who are gay, lesbian, bisexual and trans.

-Australian organisation providing transgender resources and education.
+- The Gender Centre - Australian organisation providing transgender resources and education.
 It offers support for transgendered people as well as news about transgender issues.